Orientation entanglement: Elementary description

-Spatial vectors alone are not sufficient to describe fully the properties of rotations in space.
+Spatial vectors alone are not sufficient to describe the properties of rotations in space.

-A set of 96 fibers are anchored both to the environment on one end and a rotating sphere on the other.
-The sphere can rotate continuously without the fibers becoming tangled.
+A set of 96 fibers are anchored to the environment at one end and to a rotating sphere at the other.
+The sphere can rotate indefinitely without the fibers becoming tangled.

 A coffee cup with bands attached to its handle and opposite side.

 Consider the following example.
 A coffee cup is suspended in a room by a pair of elastic rubber bands fixed to the walls of the room.
 The cup is rotated by its handle through a full twist of 360°, so that the handle is brought all the way around the central vertical axis of the cup and back to its original position.

 Note that after this rotation, the cup has been returned to its original orientation, but that its orientation with respect to the walls is twisted.
 In other words, if we lower the coffee cup to the floor of the room, the two bands will coil around each other in one full twist of a double helix.
 This is an example of orientation entanglement: the new orientation of the coffee cup embedded in the room is not actually the same as the old orientation, as evidenced by the twisting of the rubber bands.
-Stated another way, the orientation of the coffee cup has become entangled with the orientation of the surrounding walls.
+In other words, the orientation of the coffee cup has become entangled with the orientation of the surrounding walls.

 The coffee cup vector.
 After a full rotation, the vector is unchanged.

 Clearly the geometry of spatial vectors alone is insufficient to express the orientation entanglement (the twist of the rubber bands).
 Consider drawing a vector across the cup.
 A full rotation will move the vector around so that the new orientation of the vector is the same as the old one.
 The vector alone doesn't know that the coffee cup is entangled with the walls of the room.

 In fact, the coffee cup is inextricably entangled.
 There is no way to untwist the bands without rotating the cup.
 However, consider what happens instead when the cup is rotated, not through just one 360° turn, but two 360° turns for a total rotation of 720°.
 Then if the cup is lowered to the floor, the two rubber bands coil around each other in two full twists of a double helix.
 If the cup is now brought up through the center of one coil of this helix, and passed onto its other side, the twist disappears.
 The bands are no longer coiled about each other, even though no additional rotation had to be performed.
 (This experiment is more easily performed with a ribbon or belt.
 See below.)